10 Concrete Facts and Statistics To Know in 2024

 It’s no wonder that concrete has been used for construction for thousands of years.
 It’s still the number one choice today.
 In this post, we will focus on the key concrete facts and statistics.

-Top 10 Concrete Facts and Statistics in 2023
+Top 10 Concrete Facts and Statistics

 - A concrete mixture comprises 60-75% aggregate, 15% cement and water, and 5-8% air.